msaedi/deep-learning/README.md

-# deep-learning
-Neural Networks and Deep Learning
+# Free AI at api.airforce